indiqusdocs/apiculus/docs/Administration/ServicesManagement/WorkingwithCloudCollections.md

 ## Adding Collection Items

 Once a Cloud Collection is created, Collection Items can be added by going into the collection's details and choosing from the upload options.
 Each collection 'type' has its own specific item types and the Apiculus admin console UI lists the sections accordingly.
-There are 2 ways of creating Collection Items:
+There are two ways of creating Collection Items:

-- **Upload Using Template** – This option gives a way to bulk-upload Collection Items; _useful for adding multiple items together, but prone to error as data entered manually to the spreadsheet/template is only validated at the time of upload_.
+- **Upload Using Template** – This option gives a way to bulk-upload Collection Items; useful for adding multiple items together, but prone to error as data entered manually to the spreadsheet/template is only validated at the time of upload.
-- **Add Using UI** – This option gives a way to create Collection Items individually; _useful as chances of misconfigurations are low since the UI shows a list of available options to choose from_.
+- **Add Using UI** – This option gives a way to create Collection Items individually; useful as chances of misconfigurations are low since the UI shows a list of available options to choose from.

 ## Publishing and Managing Collections

-Collections may be 'published' after all required details and items have been added.
+Collections may be published after all required details and items have been added.
 Publishing a collection makes it available for use in catalogues.
 Below are some considerations while working with published Collections:

-1. A Collection Item can be reverted to 'draft' mode, which will keep it in the system but make it unavailable to all catalogues using it.
+1. A Collection Item can be reverted to draft mode, which will keep it in the system but make it unavailable to all catalogues using it.
 2. Any edits to Collection details and Collection Items need to be published, without which, the changes will not propagate to catalogues.
 3. Deleting a Collection will remove it from all catalogues using it.
-4. The _Availability Zone - Cloud Collection_ mapping can not be modified after a collection is created.
+4. The Availability Zone - Cloud Collection mapping can not be modified after a collection is created.

 :::note
 If any resource in the underlying ISV is recreated, the corresponding Collection Item needs to be updated on Apiculus failing which, any resource purchase action that uses this Collection Item will  fail.